Transport in Ha’apai

-Ha’apai is connected to the rest of Tonga through Tongatapu’s Fua’amotu International Airport with REALtonga Airlines.
+Ha’apai is connected to the rest of Tonga through Tongatapu’s Fua’amotu International Airport with Tonga’s local airline.
 Flights through the domestic terminal operate two to three times a day except for on Sundays.
 Ha’apai has one main airport, Salote Pilolevu Airport, about 3km (2 miles) north of the main town, Pangai on Lifuka Island.
-Flights between Ha’apai and Tongatapu cost approximately TOP$170-$250 for a standard one-way ticket.
+Flights between Ha’apai and Tongatapu cost approximately TOP$240 for an adult one-way ticket and TOP$160 for a child ticket.
 Flights last around 50 minutes and offer amazing views of the islands scattering the ocean along the way.
 Learn more about flying in Tonga with Where Can You Fly to in Tonga?

 2. Ha’apai by Ferry

 A cheaper alternative for getting between Tongatapu and Ha’apai, as well as between Vava’u and Ha’apai, is taking the ferry.
-Friendly Islands Shipping Company operates the MV Tongiaki, a fast catamaran ferry, and the MV ‘Otuanga’ofa, a slower cargo and passenger ship.
+Two slow cargo and passenger ships run between the island groups, MV ‘Otuanga’ofa and MV Taka I Pomana.
 The ferries stop at the Ha’apai islands of Nomuka, Ha’afeva and Taufa’ahau Wharf in Pangai.
-The ferry crossing is a lengthy process of around 5h30mins with the MV Tongiaki and around 8 hours with the MV ‘Otuanga’ofa to get to Ha’apai from Tongatapu.
-Alternatively, it is around 3h30mins with the MV Tongiaki to 7 hours on the MV ‘Otuanga’ofa from Vava’u.
+The ferry crossing is a lengthy process of around 8 to 12 hours to get to Ha’apai from Tongatapu.
+Alternatively, it is around 7 to 9 hours from Vava’u.
 Note that Pangai is further north than the other Ha’apai islands so is quicker to reach from Vava’u.
 While there is a ferry schedule, ferries are known to run off it, so it’s best to call prior to departure and recheck the schedule the day before you travel.
 Learn more about ferry travel in Travelling in Tonga by Ferry.

 3. Accommodation Transfers